ULHPC/ulhpc-docs/docs/environment/modules.md

 	vis:       Visualization, plotting, documentation and typesetting
 ```

-It follows that the ULHPC software builds are structured according to the organization depicted below (_click to enlarge_).
+It follows that the ULHPC software modules are structured according to the organization depicted below (_click to enlarge_).

 [![](images/ULHPC-software-stack.png)](images/ULHPC-software-stack.pdf)

 ## ULHPC Toolchains and Software Set Versioning